cgrudz/DataAssimilationBenchmarks.jl/README.md

 ```{julia}
 true == haskey(kwargs, "state_dim")
 ```
-the `state_dim` parameter will specify the dimension of the dynamical states and creat a view of the vector `x` including all entries up to this index.
+the `state_dim` parameter will specify the dimension of the dynamical states and create a view of the vector `x` including all entries up to this index.
 The remaining entries in the vector `x` will be passed to the `dx_dt` function in a vector including `dx_params` in the leading entries and the extended state entries trailing.
 The parameter sample values will remain unchanged by the time stepper when the dynamical state entries in `x` are over-written in place.

-Setting `diffusion>0` above introduces additive noise to the dynamical system.
-The main `rk4_step!` has convergence on order 4.0 when diffusion is equal to zero, and both strong and weak convergence on order 1.0 when stochasticity is reduced.
-Nonetheless, this is the recommended out-of-the-box solver for any generic DA simulation for the robust performance over Euler-(Maruyama).
+Setting `diffusion > 0.0` above introduces additive noise to the dynamical system.
+The main `rk4_step!` has convergence on order 4.0 when diffusion is equal to zero, and both strong and weak convergence on order 1.0 when stochasticity is introduced.
+Nonetheless, this is the recommended out-of-the-box solver for any generic DA simulation for the statistically robust performance, versus Euler-(Maruyama).
 When specifically generating the truth-twin for the Lorenz96 model with additive noise, this should be performed with the `l96s_tay2_step!` in the `models/L96.jl` sub-module while the ensemble should be generated with the `rk4_step!`.
 See the benchmarks on the [L96-s model](https://gmd.copernicus.org/articles/13/1903/2020/) for a full discussion of